 Like you, I’ve always pursued the very best in life.
 “Achieve more, do more, be more.”
 It always seemed that the harder I pushed myself, the more things just worked out.
 No biggie to push through exhaustion or sacrifice bits of myself every once in awhile.
 Then.
 I had three kids in four years.
 Keeping up became harder.
 I was more tired.
 I was generally happy, but not as joyful.
 I often felt like I was a slave to my to-do list.
 I felt less and less like myself as I gave more and more to family, friends, work, causes.
 Throw in a lot of single parenting, multiple cross-country moves, and a generally crazy calendar.
 All good things, but little by little, I was giving far more of myself than I was replenishing.
 Sound familiar?
 One day, it became impossible to ignore that my stress due to an unhealthy relationship was through the roof, my adrenals were close to burnout, I wasn’t sleeping well, and I was entering too early into some not-fun-at-all perimenopause symptoms.
 I was at a fork in the road.
 Press on, and I’d likely receive a more major diagnosis very soon.

-Instinctively, I knew I absolutely had to change things.
+Instinctively, I knew things had to change.
 Unfortunately, just as I was beginning to address that truth, I suffered a devastating emotional trauma that initiated a huge downward spiral.
 And yet- still I pushed.
 I figured since I was eating great and exercising well, and working on the stress thing (sorta) that I could just push through and everything would work out just fine.
 You know, like it always had.
 Underneath it all, I knew things were far from okay.
 But I went back to insisting to myself that everything was just fine.
 I figured if I acted like I was well, then I’d just be well.
 Even friends and family thought everything was fine.
-The stress continued, and grew.
+The stress continued.
+And grew.
 Then suddenly and very unexpectedly one day, I literally collapsed from it all and almost lost my life.
 It was a wake-up call, unlike anything I could have imagined.